 The name derives from the crackling sound it makes when people heat the drug to smoke it.
 Crack is highly concentrated, which makes it extremely addictive.
 Some people can even become dependent on crack after one use.

 Crack is a strong central nervous system (CNS) stimulant, which increases the amount of dopamine in parts of the brain that regulate pleasure and movement.
 In a healthy brain, dopamine is released as a response to a potential reward.
 When someone takes crack, the surge of dopamine levels is such that it causes an intense euphoria that the brain decodes as something good.

-According to some studies, crack could effectively rewire the brain after a single-use.
+According to some studies, the crack could effectively rewire the brain after a single use.
 Crack abuse can start as soon as people ingest crack, it strikes its dopamine system, forcing the production of dopamine or feel-good hormones.

 The dopamine reward pathway becomes less sensitive to natural reinforcement.
 It also becomes less sensitive to the drug itself.
 In turn, the user requires more and more crack to produce the same effect, and natural reinforcement begins to have almost no effect.

 Crack cocaine, similar to other addictive drugs, essentially rewires someone’s brain chemistry to develop a dependency on the substance.
 Over time, this dependence becomes an addiction that cannot be controlled.

 Crack addiction stories vary from person to person.
 In the United States, crack is a low-class drug, while cocaine has a reputation of being middle to high-class medication.
 As with most addiction stigmas, crack is pretty misconstrued.

 As with most drugs, once a person becomes an addict, their upbringing goes out the window, and their lives become a constant chase of the next high.
 In the US, crack is a cheaper alternative to cocaine, probably where its stigma comes from.